-Nevertheless, we must adapt to his way of showing his needs!
-Adapting to the temper of our child may take some time, especially if he does not meet our expectations.
-In this case we must forget about the ideal baby… and one day, we will accept him and things will be better!
+Nevertheless, we must adapt to their ways of showing their needs!
+Adapting to the temper of our child may take some time, especially if they do not meet our expectations.
+In this case we must forget about the ideal baby… and one day, we will accept them and things will be better!

 What also helps is to realize that we are not responsible for our baby’s temper.
 If you doubt that babies are born with their own temper, ask the mother of twins and she will tell you how different they were from the beginning.
 It doesn’t mean that we have no impact on our child!
 Of course, our perception of the situations, our emotions and reactions influence our child and that is why we should take good care of our emotional state.